arcadianlyric/capstone_fullstack/README.md

     'question': 'What was the title of the 1990 fantasy directed by Tim Burton about a young man with multi-bladed appendages?'
     }],
     'success': True,
-    'total_questions': 1
+    'total_ingredient': 1
     }
 ```

 ```
-GET '/dish/<int:category_id>/questions'
+GET '/dish/<int:category_id>/ingredient'
-- Fetch questions by category_id
+- Fetch ingredient by category_id
 - Request category_id
-- Return all questions in the category
+- Return all ingredient in the category
 {
-    "questions": [
+    "ingredient": [
         {
             "answer": "The Liver",
             "category": 1,